KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/update-bios.md

 Reboot once more.
 Follow the normal [MOK enroll process](/General/Installation_Guide/secure_boot.md), and afterwards enable secure boot in the BIOS again, and all should be working.

+!!! warning
-> Please note that this process has not been tested on Dual-boot systems, as it is presumed that on a dual-boot system you can simply update via Windows.
+    Please note that this process has not been tested on Dual-boot systems, as it is presumed that on a dual-boot system you can simply update via Windows.